 These techniques, however, are for the most part geared toward feedback about what we are building, rather than how we are building it.
 The latter, I think, is a much more powerful question.

-One way we monitor our process at Pivotal is with regular retrospectives, where teams reflect on the period since the last retro and decide on things to improve.
+One way we monitor our process is with regular retrospectives, where teams reflect on the period since the last retro and decide on things to improve.
 The interval between retros varies from team to team, but we typically aim for once a week.

 A week is a long time, though.
 Compare the feedback loops we aim for in development: with a sufficiently tight continuous-integration cycle, you can be getting user feedback about features within days, and an ideal product manager/developer feedback loop takes from a few minutes to a few seconds.
 Conferring with my product manager just once a week would drive me crazy.